“I shall not exist if you do not imagine me.” – Vlamidir Nabokov, Novelist/Poet (1899-1977)

 So, to conclude, don’t be afraid to use your own relatives, friends and acquaintances as inspiration for a character.
 And remember: sometimes, simple is best, providing you’re willing to take a single characteristic to town!

 Georgio Konstandi is a student, author and blogger.
 Publishing his thriller novel, NEA: Dawn of an Era, last year, Georgio has gone on to be interviewed by various literary blog sites, websites and local newspapers.
-His latest novel, The Kafené, is a period drama and is available to read and review for free, online, You can follow all his latest news, giveaways and appearances on his Facebook Page, Goodreads, or his website and blog.
+You can follow all his latest news, giveaways and appearances on his Facebook Page, Goodreads, or his website and blog.